Fatsoma/ticket_allocation_coding_test/README.md

 ### Database

 Included is an SQL dump from PostgreSQL.
 It is not required to use this but should be helpful.

-PostgreSQL has all the functionality required for satisfying this problem set, with some modern additions (post 9.5) that may be of interest.
+PostgreSQL has all the functionality required for satisfying this problem set, with some features introduced version 9.5 that may be of interest.
 You may choose to use a different database engine that satisfies the requirements of this problem.

 ---